A CueHit logo.

 Audience

-Our goal was to improve lives of the general public, as well as first responders - ranging from 911 call-takers, law enforcement, to fire/ems.
+Our goal was to improve the lives of the general public and first responders, ranging from 911 call-takers and law enforcement to fire and EMS.

 The Problem

-When a member of the public (the caller) encounters an emergency, they will call 911 call center and generally stay on the line until the emergency is resolved.
+When a member of the public (the caller) encounters an emergency, they call a 911 call center and generally stay on the line until the emergency is resolved.

-The 911 call-takers have minimal context when the call starts, and have to ask many questions as well as keep the caller up-to-date along the way with any advice and updates on arrivals as well as to relay any information to law enforcement, fire or ems.
+The 911 call-takers have minimal context when the call starts, and have to ask many questions, keep the caller up to date with advice and arrival updates, and relay information to law enforcement, fire, or EMS.
 All of this happens under immense stress, and more than 80% of call-takers and first responders experience trauma in their job.

-Once the emergency is resolved, there’s very few ways to gather feedback from the caller - traditionally this is done by blindly sending surveys via a regular postal service to a few members of the public, resulting in poor response rate - of around 5%, and lacking much context.
-Additionally, there’s lack of follow-up advice or resource being shared by the call-takers who have the most information about each encounter.
+Once the emergency is resolved, there are very few ways to gather feedback from the caller.
+Traditionally, this is done by blindly sending surveys via regular postal service to a few members of the public, resulting in a poor response rate of around 5% and very little context.
+There is also a lack of follow-up advice or resources from the call-takers who have the most information about each encounter.

 A CueHit mockup.